-Greasy skin was due to an over-secretion of oils and Rubinstein counselled that the excess oil should be removed with Valaze Herbal Soap or Novena Complexion Soap, or absorbed with powder.
+Greasy skin was due to an over-secretion of oils which Rubinstein counselled should be removed with Valaze Herbal Soap or Novena Complexion Soap, or absorbed with powder.
 Rubinstein sold two powders: an absorbent Valaze Herbal Powder, and Novena Poudre, a type of ‘fettpuder’ made with 20% Novena Cerate.

 Valaze Herbal Powder: “[A] dainty, pure, and unobtrusive associate of the Valaze Skin food.”
 Shades: Flesh, White, Pink and Cream.

 Novena Poudre: “[T]he only complexion powder which is a Skin Food as well.
 It causes the skin beneath it to become succulent, firm and supple, and to gain rapidly in sap and beauty.”
 Shades: Flesh, White, Pink and Cream.